MrAhile/K8s-CKA/2-Workloads/handling-logs.md

 ## Exercise

-1. Create the specification of a pod named *www* with a single container based on nginx
+1. Create the specification of a Pod named *www* with a single container based on nginx

 2. Modify the specification so the nginx container persists its logs in an ephemeral storage